-With a view to the continuous evolution of the SCIGR, in 2022 INWIT embarked on a path of gradual implementation of a specific system for the detection, measurement, management and control of tax risk, so-called Tax Control Framework ("TCF").
+With a view to the continuous evolution of the SCIGR, in 2023 INWIT implemented a specific system for the detection, measurement, management and control of tax risk, so-called Tax Control Framework ("TCF").
+INWIT has also developed a combined assurance process aimed at providing an integrated and synergetic view of 2nd level control activities supporting the SCIGR.